• Skip to main content

 Constructed in 1886, the bridge is 82 metres (800 feet) long with two walkways.
 It’s a world-famous symbol of London and is a UNESCO World Heritage Site.
 Tower Bridge is one of many things to see in London.

-Python Bridge in Amsterdam
+Python Bridge in Amsterdam, the Netherlands

 The modern red Python bridge in Amsterdam, Netherlands.